-Current Columbia undergraduates must register their candidacy by completing a brief application in the OGP system (click "Start Your Application"), then must complete their application on the Fulbright website by the Columbia internal deadline.
+Current Columbia undergraduates must register their candidacy by completing a brief questionnaire in the Columbia internal system (to do so click "Start Your Application"), then must complete their application on the Fulbright website by the Columbia internal deadline.
 As required by the Fulbright, all affiliated candidates will then undergo a Campus Committee Evaluation to assess their applications before the national deadline in early October.

 Recent alumni of Columbia College, Columbia Engineering and the School of General Studies may choose to apply through Columbia using the same guidelines, or they may apply "at large" (without the Campus Committee Evaluation) by submitting their applications directly to Fulbright by the national deadline in early October.